Basal-cell carcinoma: Radiation

 Radiation therapy can be delivered either as external beam radiotherapy or as brachytherapy (mostly internal radiotherapy).
-Although radiotherapy is generally used in older patients who are not candidates for surgery, it is also used in cases where surgical excision will be disfiguring or difficult to reconstruct (especially on the tip of the nose, and the nostril rims).
+Although radiotherapy is generally used in older patients who are not candidates for surgery, it is also used in cases where surgical excision will be disfiguring or difficult to reconstruct (especially on the tip of the nose and the nostril rims).
 Radiation treatment with external radiation often takes as few as 5 visits to as many as 25 visits.
 Usually, the more visits scheduled for therapy, the less complication or damage is done to the normal tissue supporting the tumor.
-Radiotherapy can also be useful if surgical excision has been done incompletely or if the pathology report following surgery suggests a high risk of recurrence, for example if nerve involvement has been demonstrated.
-Cure rate can be as high as 95% for small tumor, or as low as 80% for large tumors.
-A variation of an external brachytherapy is the epidermal radioisotope therapy (e.g. with 188Re in form of the Rhenium-SCT).
-It is used in accordance to the general indications for brachytherapy and especially complex localisations or structures (e.g. earlobe) as well as the genitals.
+Radiotherapy can also be useful if surgical excision has been done incompletely or if the pathology report following surgery suggests a high risk of recurrence, for example, if nerve involvement has been demonstrated.
+The cure rate can be as high as 95% for small tumors or as low as 80% for large tumors.
+A variation of an external brachytherapy is the epidermal radioisotope therapy (e.g., with 188Re in the form of the Rhenium-SCT).
+It is used in accordance with the general indications for brachytherapy and especially complex localisations or structures (e.g., earlobe) as well as the genitals.

-Usually, recurrent tumors after radiation are treated with surgery, and not with radiation.
+Usually, recurrent tumors after radiation are treated with surgery, not with radiation.
 Further radiation treatment will further damage normal tissue, and the tumor might be resistant to further radiation.
-Radiation therapy may be contraindicated for treatment of nevoid basal-cell carcinoma syndrome.
+Radiation therapy may be contraindicated for the treatment of nevoid basal-cell carcinoma syndrome.
 A 2008 study reported that radiation therapy is appropriate for primary BCCs and recurrent BCCs, but not for BCCs that have recurred following previous radiation treatment.

 Photodynamic therapy

-Photodynamic therapy (PDT) is a new modality for treatment of basal-cell carcinoma, which is administrated by application of photosensitizers to the target area.
-When these molecules are activated by light, they become toxic, therefore destroy the target cells.
-Methyl aminolevulinate is approved by EU as a photosensitizer since 2001.
+Photodynamic therapy (PDT) is a new modality for the treatment of basal-cell carcinoma, which is administered by application of photosensitizers to the target area.
+When these molecules are activated by light, they become toxic, therefore destroying the target cells.
+Methyl aminolevulinate has been approved by the EU as a photosensitizer since 2001.
 This therapy is also used in other skin cancer types.
-The 2008 study reported that PDT was a good treatment option for primary superficial BCCs and reasonable for primary low-risk nodular BCCs but a "relatively poor" option for high-risk lesions.
+A 2008 study reported that PDT was a good treatment option for primary superficial BCCs and reasonable for primary low-risk nodular BCCs, but was a "relatively poor" option for high-risk lesions.